medusa-project/medusa-clean-staging/README.md

 # Medusa Clean Staging

-This is a python script for Library staff at the University of Illinois at Urbana-Champaign to search for and optionally remove files and directories intended to be excluded from the Medusa Colletion Registry.
+This is a python script for Library staff at the University of Illinois at Urbana-Champaign to search for and optionally remove files and directories intended to be excluded from the Medusa Collection Registry.

 ## Python 3